What is a Public Safety Power Shutoff?

 When might a Public Safety Power Shutoff occur?

-A Public Safety Power Shutoff is a last-resort safety measure that is only used during the hottest time of the year.
+A Public Safety Power Shutoff is a last-resort safety measure that is only used during red flag weather events (also known as a red flag warning).
 We consider temperature, wind, humidity and vegetation moisture levels as well as crew observations and information from local fire departments when deciding whether a PSPS is needed for a specific area.

 What happens if a Public Safety Power Shutoff is needed?